jeff-tooke/dotfiles/README.md

 ```

 ## Post-installation configuration
-Manually start aerospace from Applications and add to login start items
+- Start aerospace from Applications and check it is added background login items.
+- Add Raycast and Hammerspoon to login items
+- Allow `corelocationcli` app to run in Privacy and Security settings
+- Enable Location Services in System settings and grant `corelocationcli` app access
-Run the following to initialise some tools
+- Run the following to initialise some tools

 ```bash
 # Install catppuccin theme for bat